-April 15, 2025 Action plan due to the PEAK teamBegin work on the action plan anytime July 2025 Incentive payment beings PEAK team returns feedback on submitted action plan August 2025- April 2026 Home continues to work on action plan October- November 2025 Homes are encouraged to participate in PCC Conference in Manhattan, KS January- March 2026 Home participates in a site visit OR phone evaluation (Peak team will notify home with instructions for evaluation) March 2026 Evaluation results returned to homes with instructions for next steps April 2026 Action plan due to the Peak team April- June 2026 Level 6 full site visit (for those that qualify) conducted by the PEAK team July 2026 New PEAK fiscal year begins
+April 15, 2023 Action plan due to the PEAK teamBegin work on the action plan anytime July 2023 Incentive payment beings Peak team returns feedback on submitted action plan August 2023- April 2024 Home continues to work on action plan October- November 2023 Home has to option to attend Peak Round Tables January- March 2024 Home participates in a site visit OR phone evaluation (Peak team will notify home with instructions for evaluation) March 2024 Evaluation results returned to homes with instructions for next steps April 2024 Action plan due to the Peak team April- June 2024 Level 3 full site (for those that qualify) conducted by the Peak team July 2024 New Peak fiscal year begins

-• Correspondence about PEAK will come primarily through email.
+• Correspondence about PEAK 2.0 will come primarily through email.
 Please be sure to keep the email contact for your home current.